gsavage/kosli-homework/README.md

 * I do not have a WAF in front of either the ALB or Cloudfront, again, this was for simplicity and to not stretch the brief too far.
 There's no way I would put this into real production without those protections.

+* I've used no-ff merges so you can see how this has evolved, if you want to review the commit history.
+This isn't how I prefer to work - I love rebase-onto-main and merge-ff however I know a lot of people like this merge bubbles, so I've left them in to help the reviewer.